LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 // write data as compressed Parquet files
 df.write.parquet("MYHDFS_TARGET_DIR/MYTABLENAME")
 ```
 ---
+- Configuration to switch back to use datasource V1 (as opposed to use datasource V2).
+  - See also bug SPARK-29304 Input Bytes Metric for Datasource v2 is absent
+  - Example for parquet:
+`bin/spark-shell --master local[*] --conf spark.sql.sources.useV1SourceList="parquet"`
+---
 - Enable short-circuit reads for Spark on a Hadoop cluster
   - Spark executors need to have libhadoop.so in the library path